radius-project/blog/scripts/blog-prompt.md

 - Proper markdown formatting for code snippets

 STRUCTURE REQUIREMENTS:
-- Start immediately with content - NO heading.
-- Begin directly with an introduction of what's new in this release and include a link to the release notes page
+- Start immediately with introductory content, NO heading.
+Include a link to the latest Radius release notes.
 - Use ## headings for main features (not # headings)
 - Include breaking changes in a note or as a highlight within relevant feature sections, not separately
 - Use clean markdown formatting without horizontal rules